ciribob/DCS-CTLD/README.md

 Run the code below as a DO SCRIPT at the start of the mission, or after a delay if you prefer to activate a mission JTAC.

-**JTAC HMMWV units deployed by unpacking a crate will automatically activate and begin searching for targets immediately.**
+**JTAC units deployed by unpacking a crate will automatically activate and begin searching for targets immediately.**

 ```lua
 ctld.JTACAutoLase('JTAC1', 1688)